HL7/fhir-sdoh-clinicalcare/input/pagecontent/checking_task_status.md

 **Service Delivery Organizations (CBO or CP)**
 <br>
 * A new Task has been assigned to the organization
-* A new Task that is unassigned, but which is seeking action within the organization's purview, has been created
 * A ServiceRequest associated with a Task assigned to the organization has been modified
 * A ServiceRequest associated with a Task assigned to the organization has been canceled

 **EHR systems (Provider)**
 <br>
 * An assigned Task has been accepted or rejected
-* An unassigned Task has now been assigned
 * Outputs have been added to a Task
 * A Task has been marked as complete
 <br>